nicklafferty/craftycody/content/crafts/diy-dining-table.md

 Here is when I realized the table was a little too short and it was because of the skirts.
 So, if you don't want to adjust the height, then drill in your skirts horizontally instead of vertically as I did.
 What I did to correct the height was add feet to the base.
 I had extra 2x4 scraps from this project and took a couple of them, cut them in half, then glued two under the base piece of each leg to make semi-modern, wide feet.
 It gave me an extra 1.5-inches and should fit most, if not all, dining chairs now.
 The feet are a little over 10.5-inches long each but can be any size.

 Now it's time for **step** **six** and putting the actual table on.
-I left a 1" gap between my two "solid" boards.
-Remember to account for that when you're measuring.
+Originally, I was going to leave a 1" gap between my two "solid" boards but decided against it when I put them on the table.
+If you decide to, remember to account for that when you're measuring.
 I drilled in from the bottom and into the tabletop so I wouldn't have any screws showing on the top.
 PREDRILL!!